 - Popular culture

 - Feminist Media studies

 - MA, English & Comparative Literature (American Literature), San Diego State University, 2018

-Sweeney has presented at a number of conferences and symposiums, including the Michigan State University Comics Forum, the Multi-Ethnic Literature of the United States (MELUS) Conference, the National Association For Chicana and Chicano Scholars (NACCS) Conference, the Pacific, Ancient and Modern Language Association (PAMLA) Conference, the Hispanic & Lusophone Studies Symposium, and the Will Eisner Week Scholarly Symposium.
-She also works as a mentor with LASER: Latinx Space for Enrichment and Research at Ohio State and is involved with organizing and volunteering for LASER’s signature events: SOL-CON and Latinx Role Models Day.
+Katlin has presented at a number of conferences, including the Popular Culture Association Conference, the Michigan State University Comics Forum, the Multi-Ethnic Literature of the United States (MELUS) Conference, the National Association For Chicana and Chicano Scholars (NACCS) Conference, the Pacific Ancient and Modern Language Association (PAMLA) Conference, the Hispanic & Lusophone Studies Symposium and the Will Eisner Week Scholarly Symposium.
+She has also participated in a number of comics festivals and pop culture programs, including Cartoon Crossroads Columbus (CXC), the PopMeC Roundtable Series, The Black and Brown Comix Arts Festival (BCAF) and Mid City Micro-Con.
+She is presently the Co-Coordinator of Programming & Marketing Support with The Latinx Comic Arts Festival and a Member-at-Large of the Graduate Student Caucus of the Comics Studies Society.
+From 2019-2021, she was the Central Coordinator of SOL-CON: The Brown, Black, and Indigenous Comix Expo and an Executive Team Leader with the Latinx Space for Enrichment and Research (LASER), both at Ohio State.